nablarch/nablarch-document/en/application_framework/application_framework/blank_project/maven.rst

       * Stores proprietary libraries.
 Generally, JDBC driver for a proprietary RDBMS.

   * - Maven Central Repository
-    - A repository that stores modules on which Nablarch depends, various Maven plug-ins and various OSS.
+    - A repository that stores modules on which Nablarch depends, various Maven plugins and various OSS.

   * - 3rd Party Repository
     - Product-specific Maven repository.